HariSekhon/Knowledge-Base/opentsdb.md

 [HAProxy](haproxy.md) TSDs, rest is mainly HBase performance tuning, see [HBase](hbase.md) doc.

-You have to know the questions to design for performance.
+You have to know the questions to design OpenTSDB metric row keys for performance.

 Row split into CF per time range (I/O efficient).